Tilly-11/expense-tracker-project/expensetracker/API_DOCUMENTATION.md

 **Endpoint:** `POST /api/expenses/{id}/override/`

 **What it does:** Manually sets the category for an expense, overriding the AI prediction.
-This feedback is used to improve the user-specific AI model.
+This feedback is stored for analytics and may be used to improve the AI in future versions.

 **What you need to send:**
 ```json